prafulpatel16/serverless-crud-app/README.md

 - **Amazon API Gateway:** Routes incoming HTTP requests to the appropriate Lambda function.
 - **Amazon S3:** Hosts the static frontend.

+# Architectural Perspective & Event-Driven Classification

+This document provides an architectural overview of the **Serverless CRUD App** and discusses its classification in terms of synchronous versus asynchronous Event-Driven Architecture (EDA).

+---

+## Overview of the Architecture 🏗️

+The **Serverless CRUD App** leverages a modern AWS serverless stack:

+- **Frontend (S3 + CloudFront):**
+  A static HTML/JavaScript application hosted on Amazon S3 (optionally served via CloudFront for improved global performance).

+- **API Gateway:**
+  Acts as the HTTP interface that exposes RESTful endpoints (POST, GET, PUT, DELETE, etc.) to the frontend.

+- **AWS Lambda Functions:**
+  Implements each CRUD operation.
+These functions are triggered synchronously by API Gateway requests.

+- **Amazon DynamoDB:**
+  A NoSQL database where the application stores its data, keyed by unique IDs.

+This design enables rapid scaling, cost efficiency, and a low operational footprint.

+---

+## Synchronous vs. Asynchronous Event-Driven Architecture ⚙️

+### Synchronous Architecture

+- **Definition:**
+  In a synchronous system, components interact in real-time.
+The caller (e.g., API Gateway) waits for the invoked service (e.g., a Lambda function) to complete and return a response before proceeding.

+- **Characteristics:**
+  - **Real-time Response:** The client receives an immediate response.
+  - **Direct Invocation:** The request-response flow is tightly coupled.
+  - **Blocking Calls:** The calling service is blocked until the response arrives.

+### Asynchronous Architecture

+- **Definition:**
+  In an asynchronous system, events are processed independently.
+The caller sends a message (or event) and does not wait for an immediate response.
+Instead, the processing happens in the background, often via queues, event buses, or stream processing.

+- **Characteristics:**
+  - **Decoupled Components:** Producers and consumers operate independently.
+  - **Eventual Consistency:** The response or effect of the event may be delayed.
+  - **Scalability:** Often ideal for high-throughput, non-blocking operations.

+---

+## Classification of the Serverless CRUD App 🔎

+**The Serverless CRUD App is classified as a Synchronous System within an Event-Driven Architecture.**

+### Why Synchronous?

+- **Direct API Invocation:**
+  API Gateway invokes Lambda functions synchronously.
+Each CRUD operation (Create, Read, Update, Delete) waits for the Lambda function to execute and return a response before the API Gateway sends that response back to the client.

+- **Immediate Response Required:**
+  Operations such as reading a record or updating a record require an immediate response so the frontend can display the results directly to the user.

+- **No Message Queues:**
+  The architecture does not use queues (e.g., SQS) or event buses (e.g., EventBridge) to decouple the process.
+The interaction is a direct request-response cycle.

+### Event-Driven Elements

+Even though the system is synchronous, it still follows an **event-driven** paradigm in that:
+- **Events Trigger Functions:**
+  Each API call (HTTP request) is treated as an event that triggers a corresponding Lambda function.
+- **Loose Coupling:**
+  While the API Gateway and Lambda are directly connected, the Lambda functions themselves are independent and can be updated or scaled separately.
+- **Resilience:**
+  Using Lambda and DynamoDB provides built-in scaling and fault tolerance typical of event-driven architectures.

+---

+## Architectural Benefits 🌟

+- **Scalability & Cost Efficiency:**
+  AWS Lambda and DynamoDB scale automatically and you pay only for what you use.
+- **Rapid Development:**
+  The serverless model accelerates development by removing server management tasks.
+- **High Availability:**
+  AWS services ensure high availability and reliability.

+---

+## Conclusion 🎉

+The **Serverless CRUD App** is a **synchronous event-driven application** where API Gateway synchronously invokes Lambda functions to process CRUD operations.
+While it leverages event-driven principles (triggering functions based on HTTP events), the request-response cycle is handled synchronously to meet the immediate needs of user interaction.

+This architecture is ideal for applications requiring real-time feedback and a tightly coupled, yet scalable, interaction model.

+---

 ## 📁 Project Structure